nghyane/Private-IPFS-Cluster-Data-Replication/README.md

 # Private IPFS Cluster for Data Replication

 This repository provides a comprehensive guide and setup for building a private IPFS (InterPlanetary File System) cluster designed for secure and efficient data replication.
-Inspired by the insightful work at [Eleks Research](https://eleks.com/research/ipfs-network-data-replication/), this repository covers the creation of a Docker Swarm network, joining nodes to the swarm, configuring IPFS, and establishing a robust private network for enhanced data replication and distribution.
+Inspired by the insightful work at [Eleks Research](https://eleks.com/research/ipfs-network-data-replication/), this repository covers the creation of a IPFS Swarm network, joining nodes to the swarm, configuring IPFS, and establishing a robust private network for enhanced data replication and distribution.

 ## Key Features:

-- **Docker Swarm Integration**: Initiate and manage a Docker Swarm network to orchestrate IPFS nodes for improved collaboration and resource utilization.
+- **IPFS Swarm Integration**: Initiate and manage a IPFS Swarm network to orchestrate IPFS nodes for improved collaboration and resource utilization.

 - **Cross-Platform Compatibility**: Utilize Alpine Linux and ARM64 architecture for a lightweight and efficient containerized environment.